Research Robots Humanoid Applications Industries Technology Contact

 Reduced Labor Costs

-Reallocate staff from tedious counting tasks to high-value fulfillment activities, optimizing workforce efficiency.
+Shift staff from counting to fulfillment for better efficiency.

 Scalable Integration

-Seamlessly connects with WMS (Warehouse Management Systems) like SAP, Oracle, and Microsoft Dynamics via REST APIs.
+Plugs seamlessly into WMS like SAP, Oracle, Dynamics via REST APIs.

 High-Rack Reach